|Weight||94kg (14st 11lb)|

 His rugby days have already taken him to Argentina with Eton College and he is a former captain of Oxfordshire U16.
 He has also led Eton, England U17 and in 2011-12 England U18, captaining the side to an 18-16 victory over France at Fylde in late February.
 He went on to guide the team to wins over Georgia (58-8), Wales (22-16) and Ireland (25-13) in the FIRA/AER European Championship in Madrid in March and April that year.

-Gus played off the bench against Scotland and Italy in the 2013 U20 RBS 6 Nations, helping the side to win the title for the third consecutive year.
+Gus played off the bench against Scotland and Italy in the 2013 U20 RBS 6 Nations, helping the side to win the title for the third consecutive year and scored four tries when making his first start, together with his fourth appearance in all, when Wales were overpowered 67-7 at Kingston Park, Newcastle this year.

 He had already won England Schools U16A honours and first represented England U18 against Ireland at Donnybrook in December 2010, his favourite experience before last season.